-It does not however, mean the opened e-mail has been read.
-While your confirmation may indicate that the email was “read”, there is no way to guarantee that an e-mail has been read.
+It does not, however, mean the opened email has been read.
+While your confirmation may indicate that the email was “read,” there is no way to guarantee that an email has been read.
+Opened, yes.
+Read, no.

-Return receipts may be useful in select and rare business communications.
-For example when one individual wants to confirm that a communication has been received by the recipient.
-Some may become annoyed at this request, feeling it is intrusive or a form of babysitting.
+Return receipts may be helpful in select and rare business communications.
+For example, one individual wants to confirm that the recipient has received a vital communication.

 When Return Receipts become annoying…

-In the work environment there is no expectation of privacy.
-If a supervisor wants to confirm you have received an e-mail, simply acknowledge your receipt and go about your business.
-If you feel there are reasons behind these requests, contact them to have a sit-down to discuss your concerns.
+As we know, there is no expectation of privacy in the work environment.
+If a supervisor wants to confirm you have received a specific email (of course, not every email), acknowledge your receipt and go about your business.
+If you feel there are other reasons behind these requests, contact them for a sit-down to discuss your concerns.

-Explain that RRs are more for special situations where it is important (not curious) to know an e-mail has been received.
-Your patience and explanation will help them understand how to better use this feature.
+Explain that RRs are more for special situations where it is essential (not curious) to know an email has been received.
+Your patience and explanation will help them better use this feature.

-Know that Most RRs will be Ignored
+Know that Most RRs will be Ignored.

 As a recipient, one can determine when/if they want to read and reply to an email.
 Therefore, RRs should be reserved for those instances where it is critical to know the email was received/opened.
 And even then, the recipient is not obligated to accept your request.